jonsanchezr/react-typescript-task-app/README.md

-# Getting Started with Create React App
+# Task React App

+Web application of Tasks where you can see all the tasks, add task and delete task (CRUD TASKS).

+The repository contains for the frontend the application developed in REACT.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Project with React and Typescript.

+- Language [Javascripts]
+- React.js
+- Typescript

-## Available Scripts
+## Available Scripts for React

 In the project directory, you can run: